DHI/modelskill/_sources/getting_started.rst.txt

 The result of a MIKE 21/3 simulation is stored in one or more dfs files.
 The most common formats are .dfsu for distributed data and .dfs0 for time series point data.
-A fmskill *ModelResult* is defined by the result file path and a name:
+A fmskill `ModelResult <api.html#fmskill.model.ModelResult>`_ is defined by the result file path and a name:

 .. code-block:: python